The History of the Camphill Movement

 Dr. Koenig’s vision was to develop lively Camphill communities together with people who have special needs.
 His special gift was to understand and focus on the abilities of each person, not the disabilities.
 Through teaching and modeling, he turned this gift into an effective approach for improving the lives of people with special needs, an approach based on community members teaching and learning from each other through the experience of day-to-day living.
 The Camphill pioneers developed the goal and some of the methods for how the needs of each person could be met in a cooperative community, each member contributing his or her own special gifts and talents.
 This vision lives on and each new generation in Camphill strives toward achieving it.

 The international Camphill movement consists of more than 100 communities in 22 countries.
 Camphill continues to work to create communities in which children, youth, and adults with special needs can live, learn, and work with others in healthy social relationships based on mutual care and respect.

 Camphill was established in North America in 1959.
-Today, Camphill in North America consists of ten independent communities that are home to over 800 people whose daily lives are full of vitality and accomplishment.
+Today, Camphill in North America consists of twelve independent communities that are home to over 1000 people whose daily lives are full of vitality and accomplishment.
 These communities serve and impact thousands of other people in the surrounding areas.
-The ten communities live and work on over 2,500 acres of land, which is cared for utilizing organic and biodynamic methods.
+The twelve communities live and work on over 2,500 acres of land, which is cared for utilizing organic and biodynamic methods.
 These communities share common goals and ideals, with each community having it’s own focus and culture.
 From agriculture to the arts and social renewal, the work of these communities is broad and dynamic.